Why a Slow Website Is Quietly Costing You Customers

 Here's a scenario that plays out thousands of times a day for businesses across Naples:

 A potential customer finds you on Google.
 They click your link.
 The page starts loading.
 They wait.
-And wait.
 The spinner keeps spinning.
 They hit the back button and click the next result.

 You never knew they came.
 You never knew they left.
 But they did — and they called someone else.